niccokunzmann/mundraub-android/Privacy.md

 ## Links To Other Sites

 Fruit Radar contains links to other services that are not directly operated by the developer.
-If you click on a third party service either in the app, you will be directed to that third party's site.
+If you click on a third party service either in the app, you will be directed to that third party's site and app.
 The developer has no control over and assumes no responsibility for the content, privacy policies or practices of any third party sites or services. <hr>

 ## Transfer Of Data